Sampling random graphs with specified degree sequences: Abstract

 \section{Abstract}

-The configuration model is a standard tool for generating random graphs with a specified degree sequence, and is often used as a null model to evaluate how much of an observed network's structure is explained by its degrees alone.
-Except for networks with both self-loops and multi-edges, we lack a direct sampling algorithm for the configuration model, e.g., for simple graphs.
-A Markov chain Monte Carlo (MCMC) algorithm, based on a degree-preserving double-edge swap, provides an asymptotic solution to sample from the configuration model without bias.
-However, accurately detecting convergence of this Markov chain on its stationary distribution remains an unsolved problem.
-Here, we provide a concrete solution to detect convergence and sample from the configuration model without bias.
-We first develop an algorithm for estimating a sufficient gap between sampled MCMC states for them to be effectively independent.
-Applying this algorithm to a corpus of 509 empirical networks, we derive a set of computationally efficient heuristics, based on scaling laws, for choosing this sampling gap automatically.
-We then construct a convergence detection method that applies a Kolmogorov–Smirnov test to sequences of network assortativity values derived from the Markov chain’s sampled states.
-Comparing this test to three generic Markov chain convergence diagnostics, we find that our method is both more accurate and more efficient at detecting convergence.
+The configuration model is a standard tool for uniformly generating random graphs with a specified degree sequence, and is often used as a null model to evaluate how much of an observed network's structure can be explained by its degree structure alone.
+A Markov chain Monte Carlo (MCMC) algorithm, based on a degree-preserving double-edge swap, provides an asymptotic solution to sample from the configuration model.
+However, accurately and efficiently detecting this Markov chain's convergence on its stationary distribution remains an unsolved problem.
+Here, we provide a solution to detect convergence and sample from the configuration model.
+We develop an algorithm, based on the assortativity of the sampled graphs, for estimating the gap between effectively independent MCMC states, and a computationally efficient gap-estimation heuristic derived from analyzing a corpus of 509 empirical networks.
+We provide a convergence detection method based on the Dickey-Fuller Generalized Least Squares test, which we show is more accurate and efficient than three alternative Markov chain convergence tests.